Intelix8996/cdm-project/docs/platform-description.md

 0500-05FF: app_example.asm
 ```

+Our demonstration config is `battleship.cocomake`.
+To build it run `cocomake config/battleship.cocomake`.

 As you might have noticed, we use `mcpp` in our toolchain.
 That's because `cocas` doesn't have any `include` functionality.
 For multifile projects this feature is critical.

 So, source files are located in `src` directory and header files are located in `include` directory.